NikhilMunda/OverQuack-Remastered/README.md

 ## Toggle mode:

 Connect a switch between GPIO 5 and GND to switch HID/Mass Storage without replugging

+OR You can connect a wire between GPIO 5 and GND to switch HID and remove the wire to switch Mass Storage

 ## Wireless control: